 The Commission Standards include the national standards and the Victorian appendix.
-Both of these standards were recently amended, and approved by the Commission and the Minister.

 A standard for the monitoring system, the Victorian Central Monitoring and Control System Requirements is published and available for download in accordance with section 10.1.5A (2)(a) of the Gambling Regulation Act 2003.